imnik-45/Learn-NodeJs/README.md

     > Express - Fast, unopinionated, minimalist web framework for Node.js
     > Ejs -  EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
+    > Mongoose - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Nodejs.

+## HTTP Request Methods
+    > GET
+    - The GET method requests a representation of the specified resource.
+Requests using GET should only retrieve data.
+    > POST
+    - The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
+    > PUT
+    - The PUT method replaces all current representations of the target resource with the request payload.
+    > DELETE
+    - The DELETE method deletes the specified resource.

 ### MiddleWare
      > Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.